Proposed reduction of red tape for companies limited by guarantee

 - not yet legally incorporated, but are thinking of doing so.

-Currently all companies limited by guarantee must have their accounts audited by a registered company auditor.
+Under the previous reporting regime, all companies limited by guarantee were required to have their accounts audited by a registered company auditor.
 This can be a significant burden for small groups.

-The proposed changes will introduce a three-tiered reporting system.
-This tiered system will mean companies limited by guarantee will have varying levels of reporting responsibilities, depending on the size of their annual revenue and whether the organisation is endorsed as a Deductible Gift Recipient (DGR) for tax purposes.
+These latest changes introduce a three-tiered approach to reporting.
+This new tiered system means companies limited by guarantee will have varying levels of reporting responsibilities, depending on the size of their annual revenue, and whether they are endorsed as a Deductible Gift Recipient (DGR) for tax purposes.

-To give you a quick feel for what is being proposed, the following is a summary of the key changes:
+To give you a quick feel for the changes, the following is a summary of the key aspects:

 FIRST TIER